-Key distribution can also be accomplished by splitting the keys into different an N-person network, the total number of key exchanges is N(N-1)/2.
+Key distribution can also be accomplished by splitting the keys into different parts and sending each part by a different medium.

+In large networks, key distribution can become a serious problem because in an N-person network, the total number of key exchanges is N(N-1)/2.
 Using public key cryptography or the creation and exchange of session keys that are valid only for a particular session and length of time are useful mechanisms for managing the key distribution problem.